Special Education Teacher Cover Letter Examples in 2023

 Your job posting jumped out at me, particularly the request for a teacher who “can work with students to identify and take the natural next step in their learning path.”
 What motivates me most is introducing students to concepts that spark their curiosity and lead them to a new understanding of subjects.

-At the same time, I believe each person’s individual needs call for unique teaching approaches and solutions, so I value special education’s one-on-one and small group settings.
-Through a flexible, personalized approach, I’ve been able to help students build their confidence and connect lessons to their individual interests.
+At the same time, I believe each individual’s needs call for unique teaching approaches and solutions, so I value special education’s one-on-one and small group settings.
+Through a flexible, personalized approach, I’ve helped students build their confidence and connect lessons to their individual interests.
 I’ve also supported my school’s special education program in the following areas:

-• Working with teachers to assess individual education plans for students with cognitive and emotional learning disabilities
+• Working with teachers to assess IEPs for students with cognitive and emotional learning disabilities

 • Coordinating evaluation schedules with parents, speech pathologists, classroom teachers, and occupational therapists